LipKernel: Lipschitz-Bounded Convolutional Neural Networks via Dissipative Layers: Synthesis of Dissipative Layers

 Note that the parameterization of $\bT$ takes the free variables $H_1$, $H_2$, $A_{12}$, and $B_1$.
 The matrices $A_{11}$, $A_{22}$, and $B_2$ are predefined by the chosen state space representation \eqref{eq:ABCD_2D}.

-\begin{remark} In the case of strided convolutional layers with $\bs\geq 2$, $A_{12}$ and $B_1$ may also have a predefined structure and zero entries, see Remark \ref{rem:ss_stride} and \cite{pauli2024state}, which we can incorporate into the parameterization, as well. \end{remark}
+\begin{rem} In the case of strided convolutional layers with $\bs\geq 2$, $A_{12}$ and $B_1$ may also have a predefined structure and zero entries, see Remark \ref{rem:ss_stride} and \citep{pauli2024state}, which we can incorporate into the parameterization, as well. \end{rem}

 For the second part of the parameterization, we partition \eqref{eq:cert_conv+act} as

 and define $\widehat{C}_2= $, noting that $\widehat{C}_2$ holds all parameters of $K$ that are left to be parameterized, cmp.
 Lemma~\ref{lem:min_real_2D}.
 Next, we introduce Lemma~\ref{lem:diagonal_dominance} that we used to parameterize convolutional layers, directly followed by Theorem~\ref{thm:conv} that states the parameterization.